claudiaalmeidavs/thrive-sync-frontend/README.md

 ## Getting started

-Follow these steps to run the Curiobloc backend server:
+Follow these steps to run the Thrive Sync app:
     1. Clone the repository into your local machine by running git clone https://github.com/claudiaalmeidavs/thrive-sync-frontend.git
     2. Navigate to the project directory by entering the command "cd your-project-folder"
     3. Run "npm install" in the project directory to install all the necessary packages and dependencies.